 Andesite Peak Trail is a 4.9 mile moderately trafficked out and back trail located near Soda Springs, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail.

 What a nice hike.
 The snow was soft enough and thin enough that we did not need snowshoes.
 Many different open vistas with beautiful views.
 The sprint to the top of the mountain is really manageable in the soft snow.
 This is a fun, pretty easy, beautiful hike.

 Great hike!
 Note that this is along the hole in the ground trail- once you break the tree line, you'll take a sharp left to continue to andesite peak.
 You'll have to scramble up to the top, but it's nothing difficult: class 2 at the most.
 Beautiful views of the sierras and castle peak, you can also see the boreal ski lifts.

 It's also off leash dog friendly, and the trail is shared with mountain bikes.
 Can't wait to try this as a snowshoe!